liquidg3/altair/core/README.md

 project can grow without adding to the amount of the system you need to have loaded in your brain.

 Because your code will be very cohesive, you will have very little trouble locating any piece you are trying to find.
-You should never have to search your project for an anonymous function that contains the random piece of logic you need to manipulate to fulfill some business requirements.
+You should never have to search your project for an anonymous function that contains the random procedure you need to manipulate to fulfill some business requirements.

 Keep your code cohesive, couple it as intelligently as possible, and you will find that with very little effort, you can